 Developers who are opposed to lowering their prices directly, due either to obligations to their lenders or fear of reducing the value of their remaining stock, are looking for other ways to attract buyers.
-Closing cost concessions offer to pay several years of common charges, and other back end discounts are now becoming the norm with new development purchases.
+Closing cost concessions offer to pay several years of common charges, and other back-end discounts are now becoming the norm with new development purchases.
 It puts buyers in the medium to high-income bracket in a commanding position to negotiate for savings that can spread out over several years.

 The Townhouse and Brownstone Market is Opening UpThe Townhouse and Brownstone Market is Opening Up

-The third quarter this year was particularly hard on Townhouses.
+The third quarter this year was tough on Townhouses.
 In Northern Manhattan, the median sales price fell by 34.9% to $1,826,250, according to the Douglas Elliman Report.
 In Brooklyn, the median sales price for brownstones was $2,240,000, an 18.5% drop from the same quarter last year.
 Much of this fall in sales has been attributed to the recent changes to the mansion tax.
-It saw an increase in the one-time fee from 1% to 4.15% depending on the sales price.
+It saw an increase in the one-time fee from 1% to 4.15%, depending on the sales price.
 Just before it went into effect on July 1, there was a rush of buyers to close, lead to the fall in sales activity for the high-end market this quarter.

 Luxury BuyersLuxury Buyers